Nightbane112/alphabot2-simulator/README.md

-# Alphabot2 Ros Package and Simulator
+# Alphabot2-Pi ROS Package and Simulator

 ## Installation and Dependencies